yubobo/cdap/shell/README.rst

 Non-Interactive Mode
 ====================

-To run the Shell Client in executable mode, run the ``reactor`` executable, passing the command you want executed as the argument.
+To run the Shell Client in non-interactive mode, run the ``reactor`` executable, passing the command you want executed as the argument.
 For example, to list all applications currently deployed to Reactor, execute this::

   reactor list apps